decentraland/unity-renderer/docs/style-guidelines.md

 private bool Property6 { get; set; }
 ```
 ### **Methods specifics**
-  * Helper and supplementary methods which called from another method should be placed after method that calls it.
+  * Helper and supplementary methods which called from another method should be placed after method that calls it (in most cases it is `private` functions).
 ```csharp
 // Note: indentaion for helper methods is used only for clarity.
 It is not a part of our formating style public void Test1()                   // called by other class